dangomezos/PSSE_PSCAD_VIEEWER/README.md

 Some .out files generated from PSSE v34 need to be opened with Python 2.7. lector_out_legacy.py opens the v34 out a return the read data.

+## 🛠 Built With
+PyQt5: GUI framework

+matplotlib: plotting library

+pandas: CSV data processing

+dyntools (from PSSE): to read .out files

+json: to store and load templates

+os, sys, subprocess: system utilities

+## 🧪 Supported File Formats
+.out files from PSSE (via dyntools)

+.csv files from PSCAD with structured headers (first row = variable names)

+## 📌 How to Use
+Run PSSE_PSCAD_VIEWER.py

+Drag and drop a .out or .csv file in the main window

+Select variables to plot in the "+" buton

+Customize appearance as needed

+Save your template for future reuse

+## 📝 License
+This project is licensed under the MIT License – see the LICENSE file for details.